santaimpersonator/Spotify-Album-Cover-Display/README.md

-# Spotify-Album-Cover-Display
-Spotify Album Cover Display using SparkFun ESP32 and 64x64 RGB LED Matrix Panel.
+This project uses a SparkFun ESP32 and 64x64 RGB LED Matrix Panel.

 _This code is based off the <a href="https://github.com/ThingPulse/esp8266-spotify-remote/">ESP8266 Spotify Remote</a>, written by Thing Pulse._

 ## Introduction

 This code sets up your ESP32 as a webpage server and loads a 64x64 pixel image from the Spotify Client API.
 The ESP32 then decodes the jpg image into an 8-bit color array that gets displayed on the matrix panel.

 ## Required Hardware

-This code is written for the SparkFun ESP32 Thing and the 64x64 RGB LED Matrix Panel.
+This code is written for the SparkFun ESP32 Thing and the 64x64 RGB LED Matrix Panel sold by SparkFun.
 Below is a list of all the materials used in this project.
 If you enjoy this project, please support SparkFun!

 * [SparkFun ESP32 Thing](https://www.sparkfun.com/products/13907)
 * [ESP32 Thing Stackable Header Set](https://www.sparkfun.com/products/14311)